Lewis Carroll: Death

-Dodgson died of pneumonia following influenza on 14 January 1898 at his sisters' home, "The Chestnuts", in Guildford in the county of Surrey, just four days before the death of Henry Liddell.
-He was two weeks away from turning 66 years old.
+Dodgson died of pneumonia following influenza on 14 January 1898, less than two weeks before his 66th birthday, at his sisters' home "The Chestnuts" in Guildford, Surrey.
 His funeral was held at the nearby St Mary's Church.
-His body was buried at the Mount Cemetery in Guildford.
+He was interred at the Mount Cemetery in Guildford.

-He is commemorated at All Saints' Church, Daresbury, in its stained glass windows depicting characters from Alice's Adventures in Wonderland.
+In 1935, Dodgson was commemorated at All Saints' Church, Daresbury, in its stained glass windows depicting characters from Alice's Adventures in Wonderland.